 Flagstaff County is taking inventory of a valuable part of the region’s rich heritage: its barns.

-Over the summers of 2016 and 2017, university student Sydney Hampshire has spearheaded this important project, which aims to bolster the understanding and appreciation of rural agricultural history right here in Flagstaff County.
+Over the last three summers, university student Sydney Hampshire has been spearheading this important project, which aims to bolster the understanding and appreciation of rural agricultural history right here in Flagstaff County.
 Hampshire has fast become our resident barn expert, gathering information on the locations of barns throughout the county, visiting them, photographing them, interviewing the property owners and posting all relevant information to an online database to be preserved for future generations.

 To date, Hampshire has documented 60 barns within Flagstaff County.